Replacing a central heating pump

 Conclusion

 Replacing a central heating pump is quite a difficult task if you haven’t done it before.
-Calling a heating engineer might be the best option if you haven’t done any kind of plumbing before.
+Calling a heating engineer might be the best option if you haven’t done any plumbing before.

 FAQs